Yes! I was giddy with excitement.

 The original was in the entry free, open-air museum in Piazza della Signoria, Florence.
 It had scores of beautiful statues under a roof and pigeons who had the run of the place.

-· The Plaster busts hall: – There were plenty of plaster sculptures.
+· The Plaster busts hall: – As the name suggests, there were plaster sculptures by the dozen in every shape and size.
 I was most fascinated by a row of plaster busts on a shelf.

 It was Martin Sheen as Aziraphale in Good Omens.